(This posting includes a handout which you are welcome to use with your students.)*

 To show you how this lead to them to writing their own essays, I’ve included Exercise 4 in which students choose one of the topics and write a brief first draft.

-For more activities like these see Write After Input
+For more activities like these see Pro Lingua Learning–Write after Input

 *About the free-download materials.
 During my 40 years of teaching ESL, I have had many colleagues who were very generous with their time, advice and materials.
 These downloads are my way of paying it forward.